ops-center/searchlight/docs/pod-alerts/pod_exec.md

+> New to Searchlight?
+Please start [here](/docs/tutorials/README.md).

 # Check pod_exec

-This is used to check Kubernetes exec command.
+Check command `pod_exec` is used to check status of a command run inside Kubernetes pods.
 Returns OK if exit code is zero, otherwise, returns CRITICAL.

-ClusterAlert `env` prints the list of environment variables in searchlight-operator pods.
-This check command is used to test Searchlight.

 ## Spec
-`env` check command has no variables.
+`pod_exec` check command has the following variables:
+- `container` - Container name in a Kubernetes Pod
+- `cmd` - Exec command.
+[Default: '/bin/sh']
+- `argv` - Exec command arguments.
+[Format: 'arg; arg; arg']

 Execution of this command can result in following states:
 - OK
-- WARNING
 - CRITICAL
 - UNKNOWN